 The Potential Impact of Building Delays on Your Interest Rate and Finances

-However, as a result of the present twin whammy of a scarcity of construction workers and problems with the supply chain, many of today’s purchasers of new-construction homes face the possibility of building delays that might stretch beyond the 30- to the 45-day period covered by their rate lock.
+However, as a result of the present twin whammy of a scarcity of construction workers and problems with the supply chain, many of today’s purchasers of new-construction homes face the possibility of building delays that might stretch beyond the 30- to the 45 days covered by their rate lock.
 And it’s possible that your interest rate may change before the house is done being built.

 Using Rate Extensions Might Help You Protect Yourself